-312/2 Can a tournament add additional squads?
+- 312/2 Can a tournament add additional squads?
 Yes, additional squads can be added if the rules or advertising material include a statement such as "Additional squads may be added during the tournament prior to the last scheduled squad."
-However, no additional squads may be added after the last advertised squad.

-- 312/3 Squads were cancelled because of a bad snow storm.
+However, no additional squads may be added after the last advertised squad. - 312/3 Squads were cancelled because of a bad snow storm.
 Can tournament management reschedule the squads?
 If the complete operation of the tournament is shut down for an entire day or weekend, tournament management may request an extension by contacting the USBC Rules team.
-Only those individuals originally entered to bowl on the cancelled squad(s) are permitted to bowl on the rescheduled date. - 312/4 Can tournament dates and/or the center at which the tournament is scheduled be changed?
+Only those individuals originally entered to bowl on the cancelled squad(s) are permitted to bowl on the rescheduled date.
+Entrants unable to bowl on the rescheduled date shall receive refunds of entry fees. - 312/4 Can tournament dates and/or the center at which the tournament is scheduled be changed?
 As long as the tournament has not yet started, the changes can be made online or by contacting the USBC Rules Team at USBC Headquarters.